Hensel minimality I: Resplendency

 \begin{thm}[$I$-preparation] Let $K$ be a valued field of equi-characteristic $0$, considered as a structure in a language $\cL \supset \Lval$.
 Suppose that $\Th(K)$ is $\omega$-h-minimal.
 Then $K$ has resplendent $I$-preparation (see Definition~\ref{defn:Iresplendent}) for every proper $\Gamma_K$-open definable (with parameters) ideal $I$ of $\cO_K$. \end{thm}

-\begin{proof}[Proof of Theorem~\ref{thm:all:I}] Let $K$ and $I$ be as in the theorem, let $A \subset K$, let $\cLe$ be an $\RV_I$-expansion of $\cL$, and let $X \subset K$ be $\cLe(A)$-definable.
+\begin{proof}[Proof of Theorem~\ref{thm:all:I}] Let $K$ and $I$ be as in the theorem, let $A \subset K$, fix an $\RV_I$-expansion of $K$ in some language $\cLe \supset\cL$, and let $X \subset K$ be $\cLe(A)$-definable.
 We need to find a finite $\cL(A)$-definable set $C\subset K$ such that $X$ is $I$-prepared by $C$.
 By passing to an elementary extension, we may assume that $K$ is sufficiently saturated as an $\cLe$-structure.